gbif/ipt/IPTReleaseNotes233.wiki.md

   * IPT 2.3.x includes a slightly redesigned mapping page, making it easier to map your source data.

 ## Dependency Notes
-* This version has been tested and designed to work on Tomcat 6.0, 7.0, and 8.0, however, the end of life for Apache 6.0.x is 31 December 2016.
-Therefore you should plan to upgrade to a newer version of Tomcat if necessary.
-More information about the end of life for Apache 6.0.x can be found [here](http://tomcat.apache.org/tomcat-60-eol.html).
+* This version has been tested and designed to work on Tomcat 7.0, 8.5, and 9.0.
-* This version is designed to run on Java 8.
+* This version is designed to run on Java 8 or 9.
 Please refer to the [Java version Roadmap](http://www.oracle.com/technetwork/java/eol-135779.html) for an overview of when Oracle plans to discontinue support for the version of Java you currently use.

 ## Viewing the IPT change log